haiwen/seafile-admin-docs/manual/extra_setup/setup_seadoc.md

 * create a folder `/opt/seadoc-data/ssl`, and put your certificate and private key under the ssl directory.
 * Assume your site name is `sdoc-server.example.com`, then your certificate must have the name `sdoc-server.example.com.crt`, and the private key must have the name `sdoc-server.example.com.key`.

-## Seafile directory structure
+## SeaDoc directory structure

-### `/shared`
+### `/opt/seadoc-data`

 Placeholder spot for shared volumes.
 You may elect to store certain persistent information outside of a container, in our case we keep various log files and upload directory outside.
 This allows you to rebuild containers easily without losing important information.

-* /shared/sdoc-server: This is the directory for SeaDoc server configuration and data.
+* /opt/seadoc-data/sdoc-server: This is the directory for SeaDoc server configuration and data.
-* /shared/nginx-logs: This is the directory for nginx logs.
+* /opt/seadoc-data/nginx-logs: This is the directory for nginx logs.
-* /shared/ssl: This is directory for certificate, which does not exist by default.
+* /opt/seadoc-data/ssl: This is directory for certificate, which does not exist by default.

 ## Upgrading SeaDoc server